 BIG OR SMALL, WE HAVE IT ALL.

-When a diamond is cut to the right proportions, light reflects from one facet to another and then disperses through the top of the stone, resulting in a burst of fire and brilliance.
-The flashes of color you see is the fire in the diamond.
-Whereas, the sparkle you see refers to the brilliance of the diamond.
-At Dianco, we specialize in the following cuts:
+When a diamond is accurately cut to the right proportions, light reflects from one facet onto another and then disperses through the top of the stone.
+The result?
+An otherworldly burst of fire and brilliance.
+The flashes of color that you see in the diamond are called its fire and the visible sparkle is the diamond’s brilliance.
+No wonder a diamond is a woman’s best friend.

 G, H, I

-The color of the diamond influences the amount of light that can pass through a diamond.
-The more colorless the diamond, the rarer the diamond, thus the more expensive.
-A color scale established by the Gemological Institute of America (GIA) assigns a letter to each diamond depending on the degree of colorlessness found in the diamond.
+The second of the 4Cs, the color of the diamond influences the amount of light that can pass through it.
+The more colorless the diamond, the rarer and (no guesses here) the more expensive it is.
+Depending on the degree of colorlessness found in a diamond, a letter is assigned to it based on a color scale established by the Gemological Institute of America (GIA).
 The color scale begins with the letter D (completely colorless) and ends with Z (yellow, brown, or grey).

 G, H, I